The stack browser is the main starting point for using Map Manager. The stack browser provides an interface to load and browse folders of .tif stacks.

 Segment Report (all stacks).
 Generate a segment report for all stacks.

 Intensity Analysis (all stacks).
 Analyze the intensity of all stacks in the folder.
 It is critical that each spine in the analysis is checked manually.
-Please see Intensity Analysis.
+Please see [Intensity Analysis][intensity].

 Save (all stacks).
-Will save all dirty stacks in a folder.
+Will save the annotations for all ‘dirty’ stacks in a folder.
 Dirty stacks are stacks that have been changed or modified since they were loaded.
 Dirty stacks are noted in the stack list with a red background in the ‘D’ column.

 Show Folder On Disk.
 Open the hard-drive folder the folder was originally loaded from.
 This opens a Finder window on OSX and an Explorer window on Microsoft Windows.